matrix-org/synapse/README.rst

 So, things to check are:

-* If you are trying to use a reverse-proxy, read `Reverse-proxying the federation port`_.
 * If you are not using a SRV record, check that your ``server_name`` (the part of your user-id after the ``:``) matches your hostname, and that port 8448 on that hostname is reachable from outside your network.